codingaslu/Voice-Vision-Assistant-for-Blind/README.md

    - Give it a name and click "Create"
    - Download the JSON file
 4. **Important**: Rename the downloaded file to `credentials.json` and place it in the project root directory
+5. Create API key for Places API:
+   - Go to "Credentials" and click "Create Credentials" > "API Key"
+   - Restrict the key to only the Google Places API
+   - Copy this key to your `.env` file as `GPLACES_API_KEY`
-5. When you first run the application and try to use calendar or email features, it will:
+6. When you first run the application and try to use calendar or email features, it will:
    - Open a browser window for authentication
    - Ask you to sign in to your Google account
    - Request permission to access your calendar, contacts, and email